When Does "Beren and Lúthien" (2017) Take Place?

 It takes place on the fictional Middle-Earth timeline in the years:

-FA 464 - FA 496?
+FA 464 (I 464) - FA 496?
+(I 496?)

-We know this because in chapter 19 of "The Silmarillion" (1977) first "Beren buried his father’s bones" then "for four years more Beren wandered still upon Dorthonion" and then "In time of winter and snow" and then "wandering in the summer in the woods of Neldoreth he came upon Luthien".
+Furthermore, in chapter 19 of "The Silmarillion" (1977) first "Beren buried his father’s bones" then "for four years more Beren wandered still upon Dorthonion" and then "In time of winter and snow" and then "wandering in the summer in the woods of Neldoreth he came upon Luthien", and this is the first scene of their story.

 More specifically, in chapter 19 of "The Silmarillion" (1977) the moment that begins Beren and Lúthien's story is first described as being "in the summer" so it is certainly summer of FA 464 at the start.